sreeharikmarar/web_spider/README.md

 ## Todo

 - Add support for Cuncurrency
-- Add support for Proxy server
+- Add support for Proxy
 - Add support for Cookie/Session

 ## Contributing